This is an Insight article, written by a selected partner as part of GDR's co-published content. Read more on Insight

 Often, fair processing notices and requests for consents can be included in other employee or customer communications relating to the deal.

 On an asset sale, the buyer will also need to consider rules on electronic marketing.
 For example, the ICO has issued guidance on buying a marketing database where customers have consented to receiving marketing.
 The guidance says that the buyer can use it for e-marketing without a fresh consent from each individual only if the buyer was named in the original consent request.
 This is highly unlikely to be the case in an M&A situation, so fresh consent might be required.
+Under some US regulations, using personal information for marketing purposes is also strictly controlled.

 Any change in the data controller might need to be notified to relevant national data protection regulators.
 There might also be increased fees to pay.